apioo/psx/doc/design/controller.rst

             $this->getParameter('id');

             // returns the request body.
 For x-www-form-urlencoded or json data
-            // this will be an array for xml an DOMDocument
+            // this will be an stdClass for xml an DOMDocument
             $body = $this->getBody();

             // returns the value for the key "title".
 This works with